-We expect technology and content expenses to increase in absolute dollars and as a percentage of total revenue in 2013 compared to 2012 as a result of an increase in labor and personnel costs in our product management and engineering departments as we increase our investment in our technology platform to further enhance the user experience, increase functionality and meet the requirements to offer and sell subsidy-eligible health insurance plans.
+We expect to increase our technology and content spending throughout 2014 in absolute dollars compared in 2013 as a result of an increase in labor and personnel costs in our product management and engineering departments in order to increase functionality to meet the conditions required to offer and sell subsidy-eligible health insurance plans, to enhance our online user experience, and for our planned investment in the development of employer-based health insurance exchange technology.
+We expect that technology and content spending will be impacted in future years by additional infrastructure necessary to maintain compliance with these conditions.